 The British Library in London and now The John Rylands University of Manchester have recently added sets of the Tolkien maps Stephen Raw drew for 'The Lord of the Rings' to their world-renowned collections.

-Stephen, commissioned by the publishers HarperCollins, worked under the tutilage of Christopher Tolkien who had drawn the originals for his father, J R R Tolkien.
-Why they came about can be seen on the special website as well as how they can look framed.
+Stephen, commissioned by the publishers HarperCollins, worked under the tutilage of the late Christopher Tolkien who had drawn the originals for his father, J R R Tolkien.

 The limited edition of the three maps, each signed and numbered, are still available to buy.